Bias-induced breakdown of electron solids in the second Landau level

-Electrical contact to the 2DEG was achieved by diffusing indium-tin beads into the corners and sides of the 5$\times$5\,mm chip (Fig.~1a inset).
-Differential resistances $\rxx\equiv dV_{xx}/dI_b$ and $\rxy\equiv dV_{xy}/dI_b$ were measured by lockin amplifier with an AC current bias, $I^{ac}_b=5$~nA, at 71 Hz.
-An additional DC current bias $I^{dc}_b$ induced a Hall electric field in the plane of the sample and transverse to the current direction.
+Measurements were performed on a 300\,{\AA} symmetrically doped GaAs/AlGaAs quantum well with low temperature electron density $n_s=3.1\times10^{11}$~cm$^{-2}$ and mobility $15\times10^6$~cm$^2$/Vs\cite{manfrarev}.
+Electrical contact to the 2DEG was achieved by diffusing indium beads into the corners and sides of the 5$\times$5\,mm chip [Fig.~1a].
+FQH characteristics were optimized following Ref.~\onlinecite{shiningheating}.
+Differential resistances ${R}\equiv dV/dI_b$ for various contact pairs were measured at 13\,mK by lockin amplifier with an AC current bias, $I_{AC}=5$~nA, at 71 Hz.
+A DC current bias $I_{DC}$ was added to the AC current in many cases.
+At zero DC bias, characteristic $\rxx$ and $\rxy$ traces over $2<\nu<3$ show fragile FQH states as well as four RIQH states, labelled R2a-R2d [Fig.~\ref{4rs}c].
+At high current bias the RIQH states disappear, with $\rxy$ moving close to the classical Hall resistance, while most fractional states remain well-resolved.

-Characteristic $\rxx$ and $\rxy$ traces at $I^{dc}_b=0$ show well-developed fractional quantum Hall states at filling factors $\nu=2+1/5$, 2+1/3, 2+1/2, 2+2/3 and 2+4/5 (Fig.~\ref{4rs}a).
-Four RIQH states are seen, labelled R2a-R2d following conventional notation. $\rxx$ traces over the R2c reentrant state change as $I^{dc}_b$ is increased (Fig.~1b), mapping out a typical 2D fingerprint with sharply delineated regions.
-Data for different cooldowns or measurement configurations were slightly different in the details, but qualitative characteristics were consistent for every realization of a well-developed reentrant state in the second Landau level (see supplement).
-Sharp transitions of the type seen in the RIQH state breakdown are entirely absent from the neighbouring $\nu=5/2$ state, a distinction seen for all RIQH states compared to all fractional states (see supplement).

-The diamond of $\rxx$ features surrounding the center of the reentrant state can itself be divided into three distinct subregions, labelled `A', `B', and `C' in Fig.~1b.\cite{smetbias} Region A is characterized by very low $\rxx$: here the electron solid state is presumably pinned and completely insulating.
-A sharp transition is observed to region B, where $V_{xx}$ grows rapidly with $I_b$ giving a large $\rxx$.
-High-$\rxx$ phases analogous to region B were observed above $\nu=4$ in Ref.~\onlinecite{smetbias}, and identified as nematic liquid crystals (as opposed to isotropic electron crystals) based on bias-induced resistance anisotropy.
-Bias-induced anisotropy was also seen in our measurements, but the explanation is apparently more complicated with opposite anisotropy observed for slight changes in filling factor even within a single RIQH state.
-These anisotropic measurements are still underway, and will be presented in future work.

-The differential resistance is again very small for higher bias, in region C. Unlike the flat zero of region A, however, $\rxx$ fluctuates up and down as a function of $I^{dc}_b$ and $B$, giving an undulating pattern of ripples in the 2D data that become sharper as temperature is reduced.
-These features are completely reproducible for consecutive $I^{dc}_b$ sweeps, and are therefore not oscillations or noise of the type reported in Ref.~\onlinecite{Cooper:2003cz}.
-Images with features as sharp as those seen in Figs.~1b and 2 were obtained only below 20 mK and only for very well developed reentrant states, especially R2c and R2a but not R2b in Fig.~1a (in fact, R2b was never observed to be well-developed).

-The remainder of this paper focuses on region C, analyzed in more detail in Fig.~2 (see supplementary information for data from other cooldowns).
-Narrow-band noise previously reported in a high-bias phase analogous to region C, but for $\nu>4$,\cite{Cooper:2003cz} is sometimes attributed to a bubble phase sliding over a pinning potential.
-One difficulty with this explanation, however, is that the frequency associated with the bubble lattice spacing is many orders of magnitude away from what was observed.